ludocode/onramp/core/cci/1-opc/README.md

 This is the implementation of the Onramp second stage compiler.
 It is written in [Onramp Minimal C](../../../docs/minimal-c.md) and compiles [Onramp Practical C](../../../docs/practical-c.md).

-This adds `else`, `for`, `struct`, `enum`, `switch`, arrays, variadic functions and more, with which we can implement our final stage C compiler.
+This adds `short`, `else`, `for`, `struct`, `enum`, `switch`, arrays, variadic functions and more, with which we can implement our final stage C compiler.

 It implements most of C89 with some C99 and C11 features.
-We exclude global initializers, function pointers, multi-dimensional arrays, `long long`, floating point, and a few other minor features.
+We exclude global and compound initializers, function pointers, multi-dimensional arrays, `long long`, floating point, and a few other minor features.

 This document describes the implementation.
 For a description of the language it compiles, see [Onramp Practical C](../../../docs/practical-c.md).